San Juan de Yanac District

 San Juan de Yanac District is one of eleven districts of the province Chincha in Peru.

 It borders to the north with the districts of Chavín and San Pedro de Huacarpana; to the east and south with the province of Castrovirreyna; and to the west with the districts of Chavín and Alto Larán.

+History

+It was created on February 12, 1965, during the first government of the architect Fernando Belaúnde Terry, by Law No. 15433.